 Differences between Tempranillo and Rioja

-Tempranillo and Rioja are two terms often used interchangeably in the world of wine.
+Tempranillo wine and Rioja are two terms often used interchangeably in the wine world.
 It’s important to note that they are not the same thing.
-While Tempranillo is a grape variety, Rioja refers to a specific wine region in Spain.
+While Tempranillo is a grape variety, Rioja refers to a specific wine region on the iberian peninsula.
 Understanding the differences between them can enhance your appreciation for Spanish wines.

 Tempranillo is a versatile red grape that thrives in various climates and regions worldwide.
-Its name comes from the Spanish word temprano, meaning early, as this grape tends to ripen earlier than others.
+Its name, tempranillo vines comes from the Spanish word temprano, meaning early, as this grape tends to ripen earlier than others.
 Known for its deep ruby color and rich flavors of red fruits, leather, and tobacco, Tempranillo can produce bold and age-worthy wines with moderate levels of tannins.

 On the other hand, Rioja is a Denominación de Origen Calificada (DOCa), or qualified designation of origin, located in northern Spain.
 It encompasses several sub-regions with distinct terroirs influenced by the Atlantic climate.
 In addition to Tempranillo grapes grown here, other varieties like Garnacha (Grenache), Mazuelo (Carignan), and Graciano play important roles in creating Rioja blends.
 The aging requirements set by law also distinguish Rioja from other wines.
 It must spend certain periods in oak barrels and bottle before being released for sale.